General field mapping

 Import field name

-The name of each field from your file, determined by the values in the first row of the file (aka the Header row in your import spreadsheet).
+The name of each field from your file, determined by the values in row 1 of the file (AKA the header row in your import spreadsheet).

 Constituent number (#)

 Usually, constituent number will stay at #1, meaning that all data for each row will be imported for one constituent.
-(For instructions on importing relationships, see the "importing constituent relationships" article.<link to the importing relationships article>)
+(For instructions on importing relationships, see the "Mapping constituent relationship fields" article.)

 LGL field mapping